 Chemistry and Biochemistry of Alcohol

-Dr. Barry K. Logan, PhD, The Center for Forensic Science Research and Education, Willow Grove, PA
+Dr. Barry K. Logan, PhD, The Center for Forensic Science Research and Education, Horsham, PA

 9:15 – 9:30 – BREAK

-Mr. James C. Fell, Senior Research Scientist, Traffic Safety Consultant, Annandale, VA
+Mr. James C. Fell, Senior Research Scientist, Traffic Safety Consultant, Annadale, VA

 12:00 – 1:15 – LUNCH